 You can read more about Prince Rákóczi’s fights in 1658 here:

-It was Lázár István who was the siege-lord of Gyergyószárhegy.
+It was Lázár István who was the siege lord of Gyergyószárhegy.
 He obeyed the Prince and took his men to him from the whole Gyergyószék area.
 While they were fighting against the Turks around the capital of the country, Gyulafehérvár (Alba Iulia), 3,000 Moldavian (Romanian) and Tatar soldiers broke into the Székelyföld through the Tölgyesi Pass of the Carpathians.

 They were burning and plundering the Gyergyó Basin, destroying the villages of Gyergyóditró and Gyergyóremete.
 Their next target was Gyergyószárhegy: the locals from the Gyergyó Basin were escaping towards this fortified place.

 There was a certain scribe called Gábor who took command over the thronged fugitives and organized the defense.
-There were just 300 people, many of them women, children and aged men.
+There were just 300 people, many of them women, children, and aged men.
 Nevertheless, the Székelys defeated the enemy that outnumbered them ten to one.

 In the meantime, the others put jars on sticks, posting them on the top of the hill.
-The Tatars who got into the marshland thought them soldiers in helmets and got frightened: but behold, the legs of their horses got stuck in further jars that were hidden in the swamp.
+The Tatars who got into the marshland thought of them as soldiers in helmets and got frightened: but behold, the legs of their horses got stuck in further jars that were hidden in the swamp.
 The Székelys (old men and women) attacked them, armed with grass-cutters and hoes, cutting the confused enemy to pieces.
-Even hot-paprika was involved, according to the legend.
+Even hot paprika was involved, according to the legend.
 Legend adds, that one of the Székely women, Puskás Klára, having fought the battle, gave birth to a healthy boy who was given the name „Győző” (Victor) because of the victory.

 This memorial text was written on it:

-“Three-hundred Székelys defeated here three-thousand Tatars who broke into Transylvania from Moldova.
+“Three hundred Székelys defeated here three thousand Tatars who broke into Transylvania from Moldova.
 The Székelys were led by a scribe called Gábor and they were victorious; the Tatars are buried under this mound.
 Let it remind us that the burning love of the Homeland enables us to overcome an enemy that is ten times stronger than us.”